Ronald Whyte

-Ronald McLeod Whyte (born October 25, 1942) is an inactive Senior United States district judge of the United States District Court for the Northern District of California in San Jose, California.
+Ronald McLeod Whyte (October 25, 1942 – April 10, 2023) was United States district judge of the United States District Court for the Northern District of California in San Jose, California.

 Education and career

 Born in Pomona, California, Whyte earned an Artium Baccalaureus degree in mathematics from Wesleyan University in Middletown, Connecticut, in 1964, and a Juris Doctor from the USC Gould School of Law in Los Angeles, California, in 1967.
 From 1965 to 1967 he was a legal intern for the law firm of Nichols, Stead, Boileau and Lamb and later for the Kenneth Hahn Hall of Administration in Los Angeles.
 He also was a server and manager for two different small companies.
 Whyte was in private practice from 1967 to 1968 in Claremont, California.
 He then served as a lieutenant in the United States Navy from 1968 to 1971 as part of the Judge Advocate General Corps.
 While in the Navy he served as a judge of military courts from 1969 to 1971.
 He returned to private practice from 1971 to 1989, working at Hoge, Fenton, Jones & Appel Inc. in San Jose, California.
 In 1989, Governor George Deukmejian appointed him as a Santa Clara County Superior Court judge.